EMar1066/EMar1066.github.io/_posts/2025-07-26-Specialist1.md

 This section outlines my role as facilitator and Principal Investigator across three Data Study Groups (DSGs) run by The Alan Turing Institute.
 These events bring researchers and practitioners together around live technical challenges posed by partner organisations.
 My responsibilities include early-stage design, technical framing, and leadership during the sprint itself.

 The work is interdisciplinary and applied.
 Each challenge must be scoped to ensure methodological relevance, tractable research directions, and space for meaningful contribution.
 Partner organisations must gain insight.
 Participants must be able to engage, regardless of background.
-This requires careful planning, critical review of the field, and the construction of a collaborative environment that rewards clarity, reasoning, and intellectual risk.
+This requires careful planning, critical review of the field, and the construction of a collaborative environment that rewards clarity, reasoning, and intellectual risk (Core Value 3).

 This work is both technical and pedagogical.
 DSGs are designed to produce applied research outputs, but they also function as learning environments.
 They support skill development, shared vocabulary, and confidence across levels of experience.
 The following section reflects on this work, and its relationship to my wider teaching and research practice.

 ## Specialist Option: Building Technologically-Driven Learning Environments: From Tools to Leadership

 As facilitator and now Principal Investigator across three Alan Turing Institute Data Study Groups (DSGs), my role has been to design and lead collaborative technical challenges that balance research credibility, educational value, and strategic delivery.
-These events are not merely hackathons or proof-of-concept sprints; they are structured environments for interdisciplinary learning, problem solving, and real-world application.
+These events are not merely hackathons or proof-of-concept sprints; they are structured environments for interdisciplinary learning, problem solving, and real-world application (Core Value 1).

 In the September 2024 DSG with the British Geological Survey (BGS), I facilitated a team working on carbonate reservoir screening for carbon capture and storage.
 The dataset consisted of petrographic thin-sections, and I helped shape the project scope, advised on suitable deep learning architectures (e.g. U-Net for segmentation), and ensured the team’s approach remained relevant to national storage needs.
 I also helped steer group dynamics, encouraged equitable task division, and provided technical mentoring across coding, mineralogical interpretation, and feature engineering.
 The Turing insitute DSG organisational staff said: